 Whether you’re hosting your own conference or simply manning a booth at your first trade show, there’s a lot of preparation that needs to be done before the big day.
-From brochures and banners, to signs and sales sheets, it’s easy to be overwhelmed by just how much work goes into preparing for an event.
+From brochures and banners to signs and sales sheets, it’s easy to feel overwhelmed by just how much work goes into preparing all of the various collateral needed for an event.

-While we don’t have any secrets for how to get your event collateral created in the snap of a finger, our experience has taught us that the easiest way to meet deadlines, ensure nothing falls through the cracks and generally stay sane in the months leading up to your event has everything to do with proper planning.
+While we don’t have any secrets for how to get your event collateral created in the snap of a finger, our experience has taught us that the easiest way to meet deadlines, ensure nothing falls through the cracks and generally stay sane in the months leading up to your event has everything to do with proper planning and good project management.

 Planning is crucial when you’re juggling a variety of different projects.
 When you and your team know precisely what they’re expected to do, when it needs to be done and what they need to know or have to get started, you eliminate miscommunication and create a truly streamlined process.

 Of course, we know some people recoil at the thought of planning.
 That’s why I’m sharing a free downloadable event collateral project management spreadsheet here.
 This spreadsheet is exactly what I use when working with a client that hosts two major conferences every year, and it has kept my team and theirs on-track and in-sync the entire time.

 So, open up the spreadsheet and follow along: I’m going to break down every step you need to consider during the planning process to help you organize and manage your event collateral development process without losing your mind.

 The 7 Steps for Smooth Event Collateral Project Management

 - Write down every piece of collateral you’ll need for your event